hkdb/Densify/README.md

 A GTK+ GUI Application written in Python that simplifies compressing PDF files with Ghostscript

 ## Change Log

+#### May 17th, 2020 - v0.3.1 Released

+Hotfix:
+- Increased "do not show logo" condition to "any display under 800 (h)"

 #### May 17th, 2020 - v0.3.0 Released